Introduction to Crop Tool

 Below is the step to use the crop tool in photoshop:

-- Here is the Photoshop application we can find tools in the left and layers in the rights side.
+- Here is the Photoshop application; we can find tools on the left and layers on the rights side.

-Step 3: When we click open we can find a window from that we need to select the image which we need to edit.
+Step 3: When we click open, we can find a window from which we need to select the image we need to edit.

-Step 5: Now go to the toolbar there we can find crop symbol, 3rd symbol from the left side in the toolbar, we can also use C as a shortcut for the crop.
+Step 5: Now go to the toolbar where we can find the crop symbol, 3rd symbol from the left side in the toolbar; we can also use C as a shortcut for the crop.

 Step 6: Now Draw a Rectangle Marquee Symbol in the Image.